nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 But the thing is, knowing that about a method is _powerful_ - it's actually a statement of "invariance", and it makes reasoning about behavior simpler.
-If the value doesn't change, then when we define the memoized method we're _declaring the meaning of that method_.
+If the value doesn't change, then when we define the memoized method we're _declaring the meaning of that method_ - not just "how do I calculate this value?", but "what does this value represent?".
 Declarative programming is far easier to follow than imperative, because that's how we _think_ about things: we can understand what each defined "thing" represents, without having to model any mental _state_.
-It's rarely relevant in _my_ code, but it also tells the reader that the method is **state-invariant**; if there _is_ any mutable state in the object, _this method doesn't care_.
+It's rarely relevant in my own code, but it also tells the reader that the method is **state-invariant**; if there is any mutable state in the object, _this method doesn't care_.

-And what I have found is that the _more_ methods I memoize on an object, the better.
-Ideally (and usually) I can memoize _every_ method - this is what I call a "lazy/immutable object."
+And what I have found is that the more methods I memoize on an object, the easier it becomes to work with it.
+Ideally (and usually) I can memoize _every_ implemented method - this is what I call a "lazy/immutable object."

-### A Lazy/Immutable Object...
+### A Lazy, Immutable Object...
 That's a rock.
 You've described a rock.

-Well, mostly I've described anything that doesn't move, so yeah a rock is a good example.
+Well, mostly I've described anything that doesn't change, so yeah a rock is a good example.
 Not very relevant to software though..
 Here's a bit of code that is _not_ lazy and immutable:

 ```ruby